 The glossary below is a useful list of definitions for the terms we use most often when talking about elections.

-A ballot is an electoral document that lists the candidates and their political parties (if applicable) who are running for office.
+A ballot is a piece of paper that lists the candidates and their political parties (if applicable) who are running for office.
 To vote for a candidate, mark an X on the ballot in the white circle beside the name of the candidate of your choice.

 A by-election is an election called in one or more electoral districts between general elections to replace a Member of Provincial Parliament who has vacated their seat in the Legislative Assembly of Ontario.

 This document is a temporary form of identification that can be issued by the executive director of a homeless shelter or food bank to an elector who does not have a permanent address.

 The Chief Electoral Officer (CEO) is an Officer of the Legislative Assembly of Ontario, appointed by the Lieutenant Governor in Council to oversee provincial elections in Ontario.

 A constituency association, sometimes known as a riding association, is an organization in an electoral district that supports a specific political party.

 Ontario’s election law allows voters to decline their ballot.
 This is a public process and is done out loud.
 The election official will mark “declined” on the election documentation and your ballot will not be placed in the ballot box but in an envelope for declined ballots.
 Declined ballots will be counted and reported after the polls close on election night and included in the official results as “declined ballots".

 An election period ends with election day, which is the final day to vote in an election.